arniery/nlp-final-project/README.md

 ### Installing

-* Please download the .ipynb file to run the Jupyter notebook.
+* Please download the legalesemodelfinal.py file and convert back to .ipynb to run in a Jupyter notebook (the formatting is already there).
 It was not tested in pure .py form.
 * If you are not running on an Apple Silicon machine, the lines steering the model away from FP16 (half-precision floating point) and onto the MPS are likely unnecessary or detrimental.
 Depending on your machine, let the model use the CPU to train, or double-check in the T5 documentation which memory it should use.

 ## Help